Ed Station

 Ed is a train station in Dals-Ed, Västra Götaland, Sweden.
 To the east, the Norway/Vänern Line continues to Gothenburg Central Station.
 To the west, the Norway/Vänern Line crosses the border to Norway, and continues as the Østfold Line.

+The station is located around 200 m from the midpoint of Ed, accessed through a pedestrian tunnel under the railway.
+A bus station is located on the town side of the railway.